top of page

 • Soak in room temperature water for 20-30 minutes every 7-14 days and mist until wet intermittently between soakings

-• Mist until wet every day or every 2nd day
+• Mist until wet every 2 to3 days

 • Remove oldest leaves as they dry out if needed